 Last Updated on

 As years rolled by, traditional lawnmowers lost a lot of market share to modernized electric lawnmowers.
 The reason for this is not farfetched.
-Electric lawnmowers are more environmentally friendly when compared to gas-propelled lawnmowers.
+Electric lawnmowers are more environmentally friendly when compared to gas-propelled lawnmowers – check these out.
 However, electric lawnmowers are not without their fair share of drawbacks.
 They normally come in two basic varieties: Corded and cordless.
 Click here to learn more

 Corded electric lawn mowers might seem like a good idea until the cords are accidentally wrapped around a tree stump or you have a wide area to mow that the cords can’t reach.
 So you choose a cordless variant, only to find that they offer less power and require long hours to charge the battery system.